rajatrakesh/cdsw-demo/README.md

 **STEP 1**

-Start a workbench with a Python 3, open a terminal window:
+Start a workbench with a Python 3 and run these commands in the prompt:

 ```
-chmod +x setup.sh
+!pip3 install scikit-learn
-./setup.sh
+!hadoop fs -put data/churn.txt /user/$HADOOP_USER_NAME
 ```

 **STEP 2** Examine `dsfortelco_sklearn_exp.py`